Ballet company: Asian classical ballet traditions

-The term "ballet" is sometimes used to refer to dance styles in any culture's classical tradition, mainly in reference to classical styles of dance performed in parts of Asia.
+The term "ballet" is sometimes used to refer to dance styles in any culture's classical tradition, mainly about classical styles of dance performed in parts of Asia.
 Classical Ramayana Hindu ballet is often performed in Indonesia.
 The Royal Ballet of Cambodia is an example of a ballet company in the Eastern tradition.

 The companies listed below are ballet companies that perform according to the European tradition, although some international companies also perform contemporary ballets that merge Western and Eastern themes and dance techniques.